 The problem is, not all of us are fulfilling our spiritual needs.
 In response, my definition of spirituality provides a framework for improving spiritual health.
 In addition, the definition’s broad focus on the human experience provides common language for discussing spirituality in public spaces where religion is not always a welcome topic.
 My hope is that someday my definition will be used in healthcare, education, and perhaps even politics to bridge divides and collectively increase spiritual well-being.

 Where does religion fit in?

 Spirituality is often associated with religion.
 For instance, a Christian may say they are deeply spiritual and mean this fully within the context of their religious life; in contrast, there are a growing number of individuals who say they are “spiritual but not religious” as a way of distancing themselves from religion.
-To make room for a variety of perspectives (both religious and non-religious), it useful to pair the definition of spirituality with the following definition of religion:
+To make room for a variety of perspectives (both religious and non-religious), it’s useful to pair my definition of spirituality with the following definition of religion:

 Spirituality is a feeling of connection to something greater, or simply, Connectedness, which is inherently desired and experienced by cultivating a relationship with oneself, one’s community, one’s environment, and one’s orientation with the transcendent.

 Correspondingly, religion is a culturally-, historically-, and/or communally-situated system for responding to the inherent human desire for Connectedness and typically includes established doctrine, practices, and traditions, many of which cultivate Connectedness.

 In other words, humans have an inherent desire for spirituality/ Connectedness, and it is often through religion that people cultivate this Connectedness.
 That said, there are also many ways to cultivate Connectedness outside of religion.
 Check out the four Connectedness relationships and the Index of Research-based Spiritual Tools to learn more.